plexil-group/plexil_docs/README.md

-# Plexil Documentation Draft
+# Plexil Documentation
-This temporary repository serves to present the Plexil documentation built with Sphinx.
+This repository serves to present the Plexil documentation built with Sphinx.
 After installing Sphinx you can use `make html` to invoke the Makefile in the current directory and see the results in `_build/html`.
-There currently exists a built version in `_build/html`.
-Open `main.html` with your favorite browser and check the current compiled version.
+There currently exists a built version in `docs` folder.
+Open `index.html` with your favorite browser and check the current compiled version.
+The published documentation also can be found at: https://plexil-group.github.io/plexil_docs/

-`conf.py` contains all the configurations (theme, footer, ...).
-Images are located in `_static/images`.